-Charlotte Mason was an English educator who lived from 1842-1923 (80 years).
+Charlotte Mason was an English educator who lived from 1842 to 1923 (80 years).
 Trained in Classical education, Mason believed education should be more gentle and individualized to give children a better learning experience.
-She also believed education should be available to the masses and should be a rich feast of ideas (something she called, ‘liberal,’ which in the 1800s meant broad-ranging.)
+She also thought education should be available to the masses and should be a rich feast of ideas (something she called ‘liberal,’ which in the 1800s meant broad-ranging.)

 The Early Life of Charlotte Mason

 Born in Wales, Mason was homeschooled by her parents.
-As an only child, she had a great education as her parents presented her with a broad range of ideas and concepts.
+As an only child, she had an excellent education as her parents presented her with a broad range of ideas and concepts.